nasuni-labs/local-nasuni-management-mcp-server/README.md

 ### Authentication Setup

-The NMC MCP Server uses **username and password authentication** to connect to your NMC instance:
+The Nasuni Management MCP Server uses **username and password authentication** to connect to your NMC instance:

 1. **Username**: Your NMC login username
 2. **Password**: Your NMC login password